agpr141/EOG_REMS/REMs_analysis/README.md

 ###### Automatic Peak Detection Code & Instructions

+* Automatic_REMs_Instructions.pdf :  Instructions for automatic detection of REMs

 * automatic_peak_detection.py :  Main analysis code for automatic peak detections.
 See detailed instructions in Automatic_REMs_Instructions.pdf

+* automatic_peak_detection_single_episode.py :  Analysis code for individual REM episodes which could not be analysed using automatic_peak_detection.py (e.g. there might have been a bug in the code)

 ###### Common Code (used for both manual & automatic peak detection)